vptimmy/marko-polo/README.md

 ## Environmental Variables
-You can set and control your own environmental variables by creating a `.env` file at the project root.
+You can set and control your own environmental variables by creating a `.env` file at the app directory.
 Environmental variables you can currently set:
 ```
 NUMBER_OF_POOLS=8          # This is the number of CPU's / cores.
 Processes the data faster.
 LOGGING_LEVEL=INFO         # Can also be set to DEBUG, ERROR, WARNING.
 Defaults to INFO